HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ## Background
 Nowadays, the balance between convenient communication and privacy has become a pivotal concern.
 In an era that digital communication is everywhere, the convenience of keeping communication with others seems to be granted.
 However, this convenience brings a strict privacy issue, because most governments and enterprises are seeking or having the ability to monitor, collect and analyse much personal communication data.
 The global discussion about the monitoring of chatting tools has never stopped.

-Many countries in the world take terrorist, crime and national security threats as the reason to restrict encryption at temptations, including End-to-End Encryption (E2EE) technologies.
-E2EE is a safe communication method, which can prevent third party to retrieve the data when transmitting the data from one terminal or device to another terminal or device
+Many countries in the world take terrorist, crime and national security threats as the reason to restrict encryption attemptations, including End-to-End Encryption (E2EE) technologies.
+E2EE is a safe communication method, which can prevent third party to retrieve the data when transmitting the data from one terminal or device to another terminal or device, which means all other external entities including the government cannot access the personal chats.

+Although E2EE provides privacy advantages, there is resista

 One notable example is WeChat, China's most popular messaging app, which offers an array of services from messaging to financial transactions.
 However, its convenience comes at a cost: significant monitoring and data collection practices that raise privacy concerns.
 WeChat's approach to user data is emblematic of broader trends in digital surveillance and data management within China.